Coronavirus NYC News: New York City plan to reopen schools coming next week, de Blasio says

 Politicians including Public Advocate Jumaani Williams and City Council Education Chair Mark Treyger have also been outspoken on their desire to see schools reopen.

-While offering no details on the school reopening plan, the mayor did say every student will have to have a consent form already filled out before entering the building.
+While offering no details on the school reopening plan, the mayor did repeat that every student will have to have a consent form already filled out before entering the building.

 "Every child will have to have a consent form on file because testing will be more frequently," he said.
 "Right now the norm in the schools has been once a month.
 That's going to increase.
 We are going to work out the exact amount, but thats going to increase."